MessagePack-CSharp/MessagePack-CSharp/README.md

 MessagePack for C#(.NET, .NET Core, Unity, Xamarin)
 ===
 Extremely fast [MessagePack](http://msgpack.org/) serializer for C#, x10 faster than MsgPack-Cli and acquires best performance compared with all the other C# serializers.
 MessagePack for C# has built-in LZ4 compression which can achieve super fast and small binary size.
-Performance is always important! for Game, Distributed Computing, MicroServices, Store Data to Redis, etc.
+Performance is always important! for Game, Distributed computing, Microservices, Store data to Redis, etc.

 ![image](https://cloud.githubusercontent.com/assets/46207/23835716/89c8ab08-07af-11e7-9183-9e9415bdc87f.png)